 Islamabad Private Schools Enroll 4,000 Out-of-School Children

-During a progress review meeting at the PEIRA Headquarters, chaired by Chairman PEIRA Dr. Ghulam Ali Mallah, it was revealed that a comprehensive survey covered approximately 80,000 households in rural Union Councils of Islamabad.
-The survey identified more than 24,000 children aged 5 to 16 years who were not attending school.
-These children were referred to the Federal Directorate of Education (FDE) and PEIRA for school placement.
+A detailed survey was conducted during a progress review meeting at PEIRA Headquarters, led by Chairman PEIRA, Dr. Ghulam Ali Mallah.
+This survey covered approximately 80,000 households in rural Union Councils of Islamabad.
+It identified over 24,000 children aged 5 to 16 who were not attending school.
+These children have been referred to the Federal Directorate of Education (FDE) and PEIRA for school placement.

-Dr. Ghulam Ali Mallah praised the private schools for their active participation in this national mission, enrolling over 4,000 children at no cost.
-He highlighted the important role of private schools in addressing the educational disparities and emphasized that this cooperation demonstrates a strong commitment to social responsibility and educational equity.
-Additionally, the meeting underscored the importance of providing enrolled children with free textbooks and learning materials to aid their continued education.
+Dr. Ghulam Ali Mallah praised the private schools for their significant contribution to this national initiative.
+More than 4,000 children were enrolled at no cost, showcasing the essential role of private schools in reducing educational disparities.
+He emphasized their commitment to social responsibility and educational equity.
+Moreover, providing free textbooks and learning materials to the enrolled children was stressed to aid their educational journey.

 Newsletter